rooprob/puppeteer/README.markdown

 * `./dist/`: Generated files, ready to be used
 * `./src/`: The source code of your app
 	* `./src/index.html`: App web page, the entry point!
 	* `./src/javascript.coffee`: Your main source file, it includes every other one
+	* `./src/styles.scss`: The main styles file for your app.
+This file should include the partials under `./src/styles/`
 	* `./src/app/`: Your fabulous app
 		* `./src/app/app.coffee`: The file for the main object of your App, the namespace